-Now available to our Library patrons: the Ontario Library Service collection of many thousands of eBooks and audiobooks, powered by OverDrive, and available at the Download Centre.
+Now available to our Library patrons: the Ontario Library Service collection of tens of thousands of eBooks and audiobooks, powered by OverDrive, and available at the OLS Download Centre.

 Our Web Catalog allows you to search our collection for books, enter reserve requests, check due dates for books you have out, and renew loans.
 For basic information on using the Catalog, see Getting Started.

 Our Online Information Sources provide a wide range of services and databases, with the World Book encyclopedia, travel and health information, reader advisory sources, material for kids and teens, research resources, and more.
 These resources can be accessed from any Internet-connected computer.

 New: two additional online information databases, previously only available on computers at the Library, can now be accessed from home.
 They are Global Road Warrior and A to Z Maps Online, and together they provide extensive resources for research and travel planning.
 To connect to them, please visit the Online Information Sources page.

 Computing at the Library: our building offers free WiFi connectivity, providing Internet access for smartphones, tablets, laptop computers and other devices.
 We have seven desktop computers available for patron use, with application software such as Microsoft Office.
 In addition to general web browsing, these PCs feature links to the Ancestry genealogical site, Consumer Reports Online, A to Z Maps Online, and Global Road Warrior.